flame-engine/flame/doc/animation_widget_article/article.md

 # Sprite Sheet Animations in Flutter

+### UPDATE 05/27/2020

+As for Flame 0.22.0 there is a new way to use Animations and Sprites inside your widget tree.

+Flame now includes a widget catalog and inside it you will find `FlameAnimationWidget` and `FlameSpriteWidget`.

+Check the example mentioned on this article to see the updated version.

 ## Introduction

 Flutter provides lots of cool and slick animations out of the box, most related to movement and tweens (continuous changes in size, position, color, et cetera).
 However, one particular thing that it's really hard to do using only the native APIs is a simple sprite sheet animation.
 Or any sprite sheet handling, for that matter.